ricardoamaro/docker-drupal/README.md

 Note: you cannot have port 80 already used or the container will not start.
 In that case you can start by setting: `-p 8080:80`

-build directly from github breaks at the moment:
+build directly from github is broken at the moment:
 ```
 sudo docker build -t <yourname>/drupal git://github.com/ricardoamaro/docker-drupal.git
 ```

 ### Credentials